-Freshman Research Initiative- research methods Dr. Reichler Fall 2008
+Freshman Research Initiative- research methods Dr. Reichler Fall 2010

-Inquiry 1: (2 weeks) Proposal due in lab the week of 9/15 Written and Oral presentations due in lab the week of 9/29
+Inquiry 1: (2 weeks)

+Proposal due in your lab on Th 9/9 or M 9/13

+Written and Oral presentations due in your lab on Th 9/23 or M 9/27

 This inquiry will be observational only.
 You will not use chemicals or any advanced data collecting equipment.
 The main data collection tool will be your eyes.
-You will work by yourself to develop, carry out, and analyze an experiment.
+You will work by yourself to develop a question, collect data, and analyze the data to get an answer.
 You should be able to collect your data primarily through observation.
-Other than that, you are free to design an experiment to your liking.
-The proposal is due in lab the week of 9/15 and the written and oral presentations are due in lab the week of 9/29.
+With some limits, you are free to design an experiment to your liking.